peppyhop/shop-search/README.md

 Notes:
 - `sanitizeDomain` trims protocols, paths, and optional `www.` depending on `stripWWW`.
+- Throws for invalid inputs: empty strings or hostnames missing a public suffix (e.g., `example`).
 - `safeParseDate` returns `undefined` for invalid inputs; product `publishedAt` may be `null` when unavailable.

 #### Release and Publishing